-Claims by members of staff must be authorised by their line manager and approved by a budget holder.
-The certification by the line manager shall be taken to mean that:
+Claims by members of staff must be approved by a budget holder.
+The certification by the budget holder shall be taken to mean that:

-- the journeys were authorised - the expenses were properly and necessarily incurred - the claimed items are properly payable by the College - consideration has been given to value for money in choosing the mode of transport
+- the journeys were authorised - the expenses were properly and necessarily incurred - the claimed items are properly payable by the College

+• consideration has been given to value for money in choosing the mode of transport

-Claims for travel by the Principal and Chief Executive will be authorised by the Chair of the Governing Body and for members of the Governing Body by the Governance Advisor and Head of Executive Office.
+Claims for travel by the Principal and Chief Executive will be authorised by the Chair of the Governing Body and for members of the Governing Body by the Director of Governance and Director of Executive Operations.